Hapaxia/Sprite3d/readme.md

 Due to this currently being unfinished, some of the interface should be expected to change ([that bool](Sprite3d.hpp#L52) will probably disappear, for example).
 However, the main interface should stay relatively stable since it's designed to be used in the same way that SFML's standard Sprite is used.

-The class will be posted to the [SFML Forum's project forum](http://en.sfml-dev.org/forums/index.php?board=10.0) or the [SFML Forum's wiki forum](http://en.sfml-dev.org/forums/index.php?board=11.0) at a later time.
+There is a [thread dedicated to this class](http://en.sfml-dev.org/forums/index.php?topic=18698) on the SFML wiki forum.

 [Hapax's SFML Forum profile](http://en.sfml-dev.org/forums/index.php?action=profile;u=13086)